Health care in Poland

 Health care in Poland is insurance-based and provided through a publicly funded system known as the National Health Fund.
 It is free for all Polish citizens who fall under the "insured" category, which typically includes individuals with employer-paid health insurance or those who are the spouse or child of an insured person.

 According to Article 68 of the Polish Constitution everyone has a right to have access to health care.
 Citizens are granted equal access to the publicly-funded healthcare system.
 In particular, the government is obliged to provide free health care to young children, pregnant women, disabled people, and the elderly.
 However, private health care use is very extensive in Poland.
 Patients who are uninsured have to pay the full cost of medical services.

 According to a 2016 study by CBOS, among the 84% of patients who participated in the survey, 40% reported using both private and public health services, 37% relied solely on public health care, and 7% used only private services.
 Additionally, 77% of all respondents indicated that long wait times for public health care were the main reason for turning to private care.

 Financing and health expenses

 The main financing source is health insurance in the National Health Fund.
 Citizens are obligated to pay insurance fees (redistributed tax) which is 9% deducted from personal income (7,75% is deducted from the tax, 1,25% covered by insured goes directly to the National Health Fund).

 The national budget covers around 5% of all health care expenses.
-Since 2007 emergency rescue services are financed in total from the national budget.
-About 70% of health expenses in Poland are covered by the National Health Fund, with the remaining 30% coming from private health insurance.
+Since 2007 emergency rescue services have been financed in total from the national budget.
+About 70% of health expenses in Poland are covered by contributions to the National Health Fund, with the remaining 30% coming from the state budget.